odavid/my-bloody-jenkins/demo/README.md

 > Jenkins slaves needs access to the host IP.
 We use [host.docker.internal](https://docs.docker.com/docker-for-mac/networking/#known-limitations-use-cases-and-workarounds) for docker for mac and windows.
 If you are using docker on Linux, you will need to replace this alias with you actual host IP Address

+> If you have a corparate proxy, please fill the proxy information inside [.env](.env) file.

 ### Starting up a clean jenkins